ThomasWicksWeb/Web-Dev-Resources/README.md

 ## Web Dev Resources

-Web Dev Resources (WebDevResources.info) was created was created to consolidate the wide collection of resources that I have accumulated, resources which might be useful to a web developer, and organize them all into their categories to easily filter through.
+Web Dev Resources (WebDevResources.info) was created to consolidate the wide collection of resources that I have accumulated, resources which might be useful to a web developer, and organize them all into their categories to easily filter through.
 As of April 2020, Web Dev Resources has had over 11,000 visits

 -------------------------------------------------------